rkudum/web-crawler/README.md

 ### Installing

-Clone the repository from git hub by running the following cmommand git clone https://github.com/rkudum/web-crawler.git
+Clone the repository from git hub by running the following command git clone https://github.com/rkudum/web-crawler.git

 cd to web-crawler directory